 Secondly, the plaintiff must also show that he or she is suffering from abuse because the abuser has:

-- put the plaintiff in fear of physical harm; or
+- put the plaintiff in fear of physical harm.

 - forced the plaintiff into having sexual relations.

-In order to obtain a 258E order / Harassment Order, there are certain requirements that must be met:
+To obtain a 258E order / Harassment Order, certain requirements that must be met, such as:

-- If the defendant forces or threatens the plaintiff into involuntary engaging in sexual relations; OR
+- If the defendant forces or threatens the plaintiff into involuntary engaging in sexual relations.

 - If the defendant has committed one of the following crimes against the plaintiff: indecent assault and battery, rape, assault to rape, enticement of a child, criminal stalking; criminal harassment or drugging someone for sexual intercourse.